mantidproject/documents/Design/pythonAlgorithmsForMDEvents.rst

 function of theta for diffraction, where all the detectors are shown).
 It is, in principle possible to write an algorithm to sort through these MDevents, and group by detector number.
 One can then generate an instrument view.
-PlusMD should just append data points and experimentInfos frommultiple scans.
+PlusMD should just append data points and experimentInfos from multiple scans.
 Changing the step size of a plot, with overlapping contributions from different detectors is done using BinMD